 - Enabling Capabilities for stability AND change.
 Stability to ensure we are solid, efficient, effective, and stable and change for innovation, competitiveness, and agility.

 Visit https://bolderit.msu.edu to learn more about MSU’s IT Transformation and related projects.

 Please use the comment feature if you would like to provide feedback about this post.
 Please include your name on any comments; anonymous comments cannot be considered for posting or response.
-Contact the IT Services Support Desk at (517) 432-6200 if you would like assistance or additional information.
+Contact the MSU IT Service Desk at (517) 432-6200 if you would like assistance or additional information.